 Missouri has several methods for an individual to enter the education profession with a “certificate of license to teach.”
 The following routes are available:

-- Traditional route: An individual completes a four-year, college-recommended course of study that starts either in a four-year institution or a two-year community college teacher education program, does student teaching, passes the designated assessment test, and graduates with a bachelor’s degree in a field of education and is issued an initial certificate.
+- Traditional route: An individual completes a four-year, college-recommended course of study that starts either in a four-year institution or a two-year community college teacher education program, does student teaching, passes the designated assessment test, graduates with a bachelor’s degree in a field of education and is issued an initial certificate.

-- Temporary Authorization route: An individual with a bachelor’s degree in a content area (such as mathematics or English) takes self-directed courses – a maximum of 24 college credits (varies for different areas) to meet specified competencies, teaches for two years, is mentored by the school district and passes at least two exit examinations.
-The individual works under a one-year, renewable certificate that requires 9 semester hours of college credit each year in order to be renewed.
+- Temporary Authorization route: An individual with a bachelor’s degree in a content area (such as mathematics or English) takes self-directed courses – a minimum of 24 college credits (varies for different areas) to meet specified competencies, teaches for two years, is mentored by the school district, and passes at least two exit examinations.
+The individual works under a one-year, renewable certificate that requires nine semester hours of college credit each year in order to be renewed.
 When requirements are completed, the individual receives an initial certificate.

 - Out-of-State Certified route: An individual with a valid teaching certificate from another state can be granted a comparable certificate in Missouri.
 Verification of certification from the other state must be provided.
 Depending on the number of previous years of teaching experience, the individual may qualify for an initial or career certificate.

-- American Board of Certification for Teacher Excellence (ABCTE) route: An individual with a bachelor’s degree can complete a program of study from ABCTE, pass their specific test and be certified.
-Missouri accepts certificates from ABCTE only in the areas of middle- or high-school mathematics, U.S./world history, English/language arts, biology, chemistry, general science and physics.
+- American Board of Certification for Teacher Excellence (ABCTE) route: An individual with a bachelor’s degree can complete a program of study from ABCTE, pass its specific test, and be certified.
+Missouri accepts certificates from ABCTE only in the areas of middle- or high-school mathematics, U.S./world history, English/language arts, biology, chemistry, general science, physics and elementary education.
 The individual receives an initial certificate.
 It was signed into law in May 2008 (Section 168.021, RSMo).
 Facts about ABCTE

-- Doctoral route: Individuals with a doctorate degree in a content area (such as mathematics or English) may be issued an initial certificate by passing the 063 Professional Knowledge: Secondary assessment.
+- Doctoral route: Individuals who hold a PhD degree in a secondary certification content area (such as mathematics or biology) may be issued an initial certificate by passing the 063 Professional Knowledge: Secondary assessment.
 For more information on the assessment, please visit the Missouri Educator Gateway Assessments website.
 Individuals entering via the doctoral route are not eligible to advance to the career certificate but may renew the initial certificate as often as needed.